 By no means do I feel it is impossible for any man to be a good guy in relationships with an age gap.
 If I thought men were simply incapable of being decent human beings at any age, I'd probably be a lot less pissed off at the guys who aren't, because it wouldn't be a choice.
 But it is, and some make the choice to be much less than decent.

-So unfortunately, I'm also all too aware -- as is every reproductive health and teen advocacy group worldwide -- that the rule, rather than the exception, is that your older boyfriend is more likely to be bad news than good.
+So unfortunately, I'm also all too aware -- as is every single reproductive health and teen advocacy group in the nation -- that the rule, rather than the exception, is that your older boyfriend is more likely to be bad news than good.
 And the younger you are, the more statistically likely it is that your older partner is going to spell major league disaster for you.

 It's my responsibility to manage feelings I experience when doing my job.
 There are times when working in this field leaves me feeling sad, troubled, worried, irritated or steaming mad, and I do my best not to dump those feelings unto those who talk with me or vent them inappropriately.
 But I also think it's my responsibility to earnestly treat you like the mature person I think you are or can be, like the adult you are becoming.
 Sometimes that means, as we do with people we care for and respect, saying things I feel need to be said which might not be what you want to hear, and which also may arise out of some not-so-pretty feelings working as your advocate and ally can leave me with.

-So, your older boyfriend who is NOT the exception to the rule?
+So, your older boyfriend who isn't the exception to the rule?
 Or the one you think is, but for some strange reason no one else seems to think so, and all the parts of your life he has his fingers in seem to keep running amok?